 High Pressure Extensions

-If MultinetAGN proposes a high pressure pipeline extension of the covered pipeline, subject to Section 8.1c, MultinetAGN must apply to the Regulator in writing to decide whether this Access Arrangement will apply to incremental services to be provided by the proposed extension.
+If Multinet proposes a high pressure pipeline extension of the covered pipeline, subject to Section 8.1c, Multinet must apply to the Regulator in writing to decide whether this Access Arrangement will apply to incremental services to be provided by the proposed extension.
 The application must include the information required by Section 8.1b.

-A notification given by AGN under this Section 8.1 must:
+A notification given by Multinet under this Section 8.1 must:

 be in writing;

-state whether MultinetAGN intends for this Access Arrangement to apply to the incremental services to be provided by means of the proposed extension;
+state whether Multinet intends for this Access Arrangement to apply to the incremental services to be provided by means of the proposed extension;

 describe the proposed extension and describe why the proposed extension is being undertaken; and